MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-logicaldevice-setpowerstate.md

 ---
-Description: 'Sets the power state of the Device.
+Description: Sets the power state of the Device.
 The use of this method has been deprecated.
-Instead, use the SetPowerState method in the associated PowerManagementService class.' ms.assetid: '2f53a8bd-18a8-45aa-92ad-68a33b6a42ab'
+Instead, use the SetPowerState method in the associated PowerManagementService class. ms.assetid: 2f53a8bd-18a8-45aa-92ad-68a33b6a42ab
-title: 'SetPowerState method of the CIM\_LogicalDevice class'
+title: SetPowerState method of the CIM\_LogicalDevice class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SetPowerState method of the CIM\_LogicalDevice class